Mummy Makeover Sydney

 Dr Norris’ customised approach to post-pregnancy makeovers ensures that patients at our practice achieve a personal best with optimal results and maximum rejuvenation.

-There are a wide range of benefits associated with each of the procedures involved in a post-pregnancy makeover.
+There is a wide range of benefits associated with each of the procedures involved in a mummy makeover.
 The top four physical benefits that women report to Dr Norris are:

 - Perkier breasts